Skip to main content Skip to main navigation

 Box: 1, Folder: 4 (Material Type: Mixed Materials)

-Prospect Heights High School Cardinal, Literary Art Issue, 1959.
+Prospect Heights High School Cardinal, Literary Art Issue, 1959

 Box: 1, Folder: 5 (Material Type: Mixed Materials)

-Prospect Heights High School Cardinal Senior Issue
+Prospect Heights High School Cardinal, Senior Issue, June 1960-January 1961, inclusive

 Box: 1, Folder: 6 (Material Type: Mixed Materials)

-Letter to Robert Clausen, from Ralph., 1966.
+Letter to Robert Clausen from Ralph, 1966

 Box: 1, Folder: 7 (Material Type: Mixed Materials)

-Family photographs (includes CD-R), 1946-1968.
+Family photographs (includes CD-R), 1946-1968, inclusive

 Box: 1, Folder: 8 (Material Type: Mixed Materials)